AMC Gremlin: Competition

-The AMC Gremlin saw action on numerous auto racing venues, including endurance, as well as oval and road racing.
+The AMC Gremlin saw action at numerous auto racing venues, including endurance, as well as oval and road racing.
 Due to their inherent inexpensiveness, strength, and simplicity to modify them for higher performance, many AMC Gremlins were used in drag racing.

 In the International Motor Sports Association (IMSA) RS series for compact sedans, Raleigh, North Carolina's "Team Highball", run by Amos Johnson and Bunny Johnson, was the AMC factory-backed team, with Amos Johnson, Whit Diggett, and later, Dennis Shaw driving.
-The torque of their 232 CID 6-cylinder Gremlins gave a big advantage on the faster tracks like the Daytona International Speedway, where they were often more than a match for the BMW 2002, Alfa Romeo GTV, Datsun 510, Ford Pinto, Mercury Capri, and Opel Manta.
+The torque of their 232 CID I6 Gremlins gave a big advantage on the faster tracks like the Daytona International Speedway, where they were often more than a match for the BMW 2002, Alfa Romeo GTV, Datsun 510, Ford Pinto, Mercury Capri, and Opel Manta.
 Johnson was the series 1973 co-champion, while independent driver George Alderman took the 1974 title.

 Starting in 1970, Wally Booth headed AMC's Pro Stock drag racing efforts.
 He and other drivers campaigned Gremlins painted in the hash red, white, and blue pattern that AMC had adopted as its corporate race livery.
 Dick Arons built the engines.
 The team "transformed the brand's staid grocery-getter reputation from the ground up into that of a genuine performance powerhouse".
 Wally Booth "was one of the Edelbrock crew's favorite racers".

 The rule changes for the 1972 Pro Stock season opened drag racing for smaller cars fitted with small-block engines and AMC was committed to fielding the Gremlin.
 The first car Booth built was a Gremlin body-in-white, but it was wrecked in a towing accident.
 In preparation for the 1973 racing season, Booth built a tube chassis Gremlin with the former Penske Racing fabricator, Ron Fournier, but switched to a Hornet body Pro Stock body after realizing that the Gremlin's aerodynamics were limiting top speed during testing at the Milan Dragway in Michigan.